CCI-MOC/documentation/docs/source/Useful-OpenShift-Commands.md

 11) Move the project over to a different region - also can be used to determine the region a project is currently running in.

-    1)  oc edit dc/[project name]
+  1) `oc edit dc/[project name]`

-      a) either add or edit
+    a) Either add or edit

         spec:
           template:
               spec:
                   nodeSelector:
                       region: [region name]

-    2) redeploy the project:
+  2) Redeploy the project:

         oc -n default rollout latest docker-registry

 So far the only time we have had to do this is to move the docker-registry from the default region to the infra region.

 ---
-Notes:
+### Notes

-1. On project creation:
+On project creation:
 * `oadm new-project` uses the default template
 * `oc new-project` and "Create New Project" (from the GUI) will allow the specification of one project template
 * Cluster admins can use: `oc process ... | oc create -f ...` (This is still a bit of a research project - haven't used this yet).

 [see](https://github.com/openshift/origin/issues/4381)